 During the month of December, it is easy to get pulled in a million different directions...school programs, shopping, parties, decorating the tree, traveling, visiting family, wrapping gifts, building snowmen...but it can be difficult to find time to focus on the true reason for Christmas.

 Our challenge for your family is to set aside an hour in the next two weeks to learn about the miraculous event of Jesus the Savior being born.
 In most Christmas stories, the focus is always on the tiny baby, wrapped in swaddling clothes, lying in a manger.
 Children relate well to that vision of God as a small, touchable and knowable baby Jesus.
 But, it is not the end of God's revelation of His Son.
-Baby Jesus will grow up into a Man, the perfect Son of God, and His obedience will lead Him to a most painful, undeserved death on
+Baby Jesus will grow up into a Man, the perfect Son of God, and His obedience will lead Him to a most painful, undeserved death on the cross.

 In his article, “Can Youth Ministers Actually Work with Parents?” (posted at The Gospel Coalition), Pastor John Pond challenges the church with the following:

 For years I always told the pastor, parent, or anyone else who asked that of course I am partnering with parents.
 We never want to be that youth ministry that does not work alongside parents,[since] they are the primary disciple makers.
 However, a few years ago I realized that when it comes to working out this priority I was just giving lip service.
 Talking to other youth ministers I realized I was not the only one.
-How do the youth minister and parent practically work together to see that discipleship is actually happening
+How do the youth minister and parent practically work together to see that discipleship is actually happening in our teenagers' lives, as opposed to working in isolation and only pretending that we are working together?

 This grandma almost "lost it" the other day.
 I was shopping with my daughter and grandchildren at IKEA.
 As I walked down the aisles with 2-year-old, David he kept repeating over and over and over again, "Cars and trucks.
 Cars and trucks..."
 It was his way of reminding me that he wanted grandma to find him and buy him a new car or truck (preferably both!).
 You see, it was not enough that he already had about a zillion cars and trucks at home—he wanted more.
 But grandma didn't buy him another car or truck, and somehow he survived the day.